 So if you need an internet site that won’t change often, the right choice is a static website or often called a brochure page.
 Building static websites today does not require more time and effort than is the case with dynamic websites but once created static websites do not have to be maintained and are easy to operate and cannot be hacked or crashed.

 Compared to static websites, which are purely informative, dynamic websites provide advanced functionality.
-Dynamic websites allow users to interact with the information listed on the page.
-Of course, this requires the use of more complex technology to be maintained.
+Dynamic websites allow users to interact with the site more and to store now information or arrange pages per their specific needs.

-Dynamic websites are not arranged and consume resources at every visit where a complex dance of technologies takes place in the background that must work harmoniously or the visitor will not be served.
-This is a concept that does not exist with static websites that are arranged and served immediately as they are written.
+Dynamic websites are not built so for every request they consume resources for a complex dance of technologies that need to takes place in the background before the visitor is served with content.
+If one process fails user/visitor will not be served with content.
+This is a concept that does not exist with static websites that are premade and served immediately exactly as they are written/stored.

 When static and dynamic websites are discussed from a technical point of view, the differences between the two types of websites become even clearer.
 Static websites contain only fixed content that is easily served and scaled today using CDN services.
 The only way a user can communicate with a static page is by clicking on hyperlinks and filling out forms (like a contact form).
 Static pages allow one-way communication from the server to the visitor.

 Dynamic web pages are ultimately also based on HTML and CSS, but their operation requires server-side scripting often PHP.
 HTML coding is used to create basic design elements, while server-side languages are used to manage events and control actions that can occur on a dynamic page.
-For example, the WordPress system runs dynamic websites.
-It has an administrative interface and allows interactive content creation, communication in both directions.
+For example, the WordPress CMS is used to run dynamic websites.
+It has an administrative interface and allows interactive content creation, communication in both directions with a user.

 To create a static website, we need to code it.
-Today, however, there are dynamic development frameworks such as Hugo and Gatsby JS that enable the fast and efficient creation of complex static pages.
+Today, however, there are dynamic development frameworks such as Hugo and Gatsby JS that enable the fast and efficient creation of large and complex static pages.
 Such modern tools are increasingly being applied and developed due to the advantages of static website’s safety and speed of operation in case of high traffic.
+In any production, we always want to eliminate dynamics and stick with static that is more predictable and easier to deal with.

 A dynamic website generates the content and displays it based on the actions that users perform on the page.
-User preferences change what is displayed to them, which can be a complex process based on the sophistication of the website.
-Dynamic systems today are often set up from the administrative interface and it is rarely necessary to write code but when needed the task is not easy and it is often an expensive process that never ends because today’s systems are constantly changing and written code needs to be supplemented.
+User preferences change what is displayed to them based on the sophistication of the website.
+Dynamic systems today are often set up from the administrative interface and it is rarely necessary to write code but when needed the task is not easy and it is often an expensive process that never ends because today’s systems are constantly changing and written code needs to be evaluated and maintained.
+Once again with dynamic sites if one component in a chain fails they all fail and users will not be served.

-Most dynamic websites are offered today because they are easy to set up today using advanced CMS systems such as WordPress and you can expand them with additional functionality in the future.
+Most dynamic websites like WordPress are offered today because they are easy to set up and you can expand them with additional functionality in the future.
 Such systems can create a page interactively by arranging the element via a website builder, which means that you do not have to know how to program to create a page, but you can arrange the predefined elements according to your wishes and needs.
-This is the reason why the supply and demand for such solutions are great.
+This is the reason why the supply and demand for such solutions are great and the barrier for entry is low.

-Static websites are intended for those who want to build informative websites.
+Static websites are intended for those who want a simple solution or need more security and scalability.
 The content is read-only and informative which is often enough.
 Static websites can still look great and effectively fulfill their goal of informing users.
 Moreover, various platforms can be connected to static pages, which can be dynamic and enable specific functionality, such as PayPal, where a button on a static page leads to PayPal, which further sells your product or service.

-The main difference between the two technologies comes down to the cost you will have after making it which does not benefit the dynamic pages.
-Dynamic pages consume resources, especially as your traffic grows and needs to be maintained, while static pages do not consume resources and do not need to be maintained and can be used by a virtually unlimited number of visitors.
+The main difference between the two comes down to the cost you will have in the long run which does not benefit the dynamic pages.
+Dynamic pages consume resources, especially as your traffic grows and systems need to be maintained, while static pages do not consume almost any resources and do not need to be maintained and can be used by a virtually unlimited number of visitors.
+This is why large brands prefer modern static site generators and are building hybrids with headless CMS systems.

-If you are still not sure what to do arrange a free consultation and decide together which is better.
+If you are still not sure what to do book a call and let’s decide together which is better for you.